hardliner66/creative_zone_builder/README.md

 OPTIONS:
-    -r, --radius <r>                  The radius of the creative zone [default: 300] -t, --teleport-zone-width <tz>    The width of the teleport zone [default: 100] -w, --warning-zone-width <wz>     The width of the warning zone [default: 5]
+    -r, --radius <r>                  The radius of the creative zone [default: 300] -t, --teleport-zone-width <tz>    The width of the teleport zone [default: 100]

 ARGS:
     <x>    The x position of the creative zone.